afriteknz/k8s-infrastructure/README.md

 #### Design Choices/Considerations

-**Tools, Processes and workflows**

-- Multi repo - (Github - You can also use Azure repos)
-- GitOps - Pull-based CI/CD - (ArgoCD - you can also use FluxCD for this)
-- CI/CD - (Github Actions  - you can also use Azure DevOps or Jenkins)

-**Why poly repo structure**
+**Multi/poly vs Mono repo structure**

 Should you store your Kubernetes manifests in the same repo with your Application code?
 - Explore mono repo vs poly repo strategies and the pros and cons of each.
 - Consider how you are going to separate Application & Infrastructure teams.

-Should you adopt a mono repo and use branches for application release?
+Should you adopt a mono repo and use branches or a multi repo for application release?
 - Explore the following content.
     - https://cloudogu.com/en/blog/gitops-repository-patterns-part-1-introduction
     - https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b